sai8465/sai8465/README.md

 - 👋 Hi, I'm Saikrishna K
 - 🎓 Graduated from Indira Institute of Technology & Science - JNTU KAKINADA.
-- 💼 Currently working at Zelarsoft Pvt Ltd.
+- 💼 Currently working at Tanla platform Ltd.
 - 🔧 Proficient in Kubernetes, Automation, and CICD Lifecycle.
 - 🌱 Always learning and improving in the DevOps world.